jhunt/cachefire/README.md

   be used to access the API.
 This is **required**.
 - `$CACHE_FIRE_PASSWORD` - The HTTP Basic Auth password that must be used to access the API.
 This is **required**.

+There is an environment variable for controlling how long `cachefire` will hold onto a metric it hasn't seen in a while:

+- `$CACHE_MAX_AGE` - How long (in seconds) before a metric will age out of the cache.
+Defaults to 1 hour (3600 seconds).

 There are environment variables for configuring the firehose / UAA integration as well: